 Why do we turn the clocks forward?

-For the record, the clocks are going forward by an hour at 01:00 on 31 March.
-This unfortunately is considered the ‘bad one’, as you’ll have one hour less in bed.
-On the upside though, you’ll be able to leave work in the daylight, so it’s all swings and roundabouts really.
+They're going back by an hour at 01:00 on 28 March and this is sometimes considered the ‘bad one’, as you’ll have one hour less in bed.

 But why do we change the clocks at all?
 Is it for a scientific reason, possibly to do with the positioning of the Sun in summer and winter?

 To put it bluntly, no. The idea was first entertained because some people thought that by sleeping through daylight in the summer, the day was being wasted.

 BST, sometimes called Daylight Saving Time (DST), is a period in summer when the clocks go forward by one hour, meaning we get up ‘earlier’ and see more sunlight.
 In October, the clocks go back again for the winter months.

 Who first came up with the idea of changing the time?

 Benjamin Franklin - an inventor, philosopher and American political heavyweight - first proposed the idea in a letter he wrote when in Paris in 1784.
 In it he joked that Parisians should be roused from their slumbers an hour earlier by ringing church bells and firing cannons in the street.

 So, we’ve been using it since the 1700s?